tinwaninja/Catur/README.md

 # Bot Auto Chess.com
-Is a suggestion for chess moves on the chess.com platform.
-The available features are: chess suggestions and moves automatically.
+An automated bot for chess moves on the [chess.com](https://www.chess.com/) platform.

+# THIS SCRIPT VIOLATES FAIR PLAY GUIDELINES OF CHESS.COM
+## USE THIS SCRIPT AT YOUR OWN DISCRESSION

 ## installation (Windows)